intel/ai-containers/preset/deep-learning-tensorflow-gpu/demo/tensorflow-distributed/README.md

 ## Run containers

 Once the [prerequisites](#prerequisites) have been met and the [setup](#setup) has been completed, following commands(in order) can be used to launch the script on all nodes.
 In the following example, 2 instances are launched of a script: 1 on the launcher node(localhost) and 1 on a worker node.
-You can run the workload on [Intel® Flex/Max GPUs](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu.html) or [Intel® CPUs](https://www.intel.com/content/www/us/en/products/details/processors.html).
-Please follow instructions in [GPU section](#run-on-intel-flexmax-gpus-machines) for running the workload on Intel® Flex/Max GPUs and [CPU section](#run-on-intel-cpus-machines) for running the workload on Intel® CPUs.
+You can run the workload on [Intel® Flex/Max GPUs](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu.html).

 ### Run on [Intel Flex/Max GPUs](https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu.html) machines